kirankumarsripati/reactnd-myreads/README.md

 The final assessment project for Udacity's React Fundamentals course.

 ## Installation
-1. `npm install` to install all dependencies
+1. `yarn` to install all dependencies
 1. `npm start` to build and start

 ## Backend Server